---

 1. Instantiates a client configured with the InfluxDB URL and API token.

-2. Constructs `home` [measurement](/influxdb3/cloud-serverless/reference/glossary/#measurement) `Point` objects.
+2. Constructs `home`[measurement](/influxdb3/cloud-serverless/reference/glossary/#measurement)`Point` objects.

 3. Sends data as line protocol format to InfluxDB and waits for the response.

-4. If the write succeeds, logs the success message to stdout; otherwise, logs the failure message and error details.
+4. If the write succeeds, logs the success message to stdout; otherwise, logs

 5. Closes the client to release resources.